kenalizadeh/xctest/README.md

 # Installation

+You can execute the shell script directly or add it to your shell profile for convenience.

+To add xctest to your shell profile do the following:

 Open your shell profile.

-If you're using zsh, then
+If you're using zsh, then:

 `open ~/.zshrc`

-Or if you're using bash, then
+Or if you're using bash, then:

 `open ~/.bash_profile`